Kingdom of ANTs ANT Coins (ANTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kingdom of ANTs ANT Coins Historical Price

-According to the latest data gathered on Kingdom of ANTs ANT Coins live price page, the current price of Kingdom of ANTs ANT Coins is 0.00178845USD.
-The circulating supply of Kingdom of ANTs ANT Coins(ANTC) is 48.11M ANTC , giving it a market capitalization of $86.05K.
+According to the latest data gathered on Kingdom of ANTs ANT Coins live price page, the current price of Kingdom of ANTs ANT Coins is 0.00176484USD.
+The circulating supply of Kingdom of ANTs ANT Coins(ANTC) is 48.11M ANTC , giving it a market capitalization of $84.92K.

 - 24-hour0.00%$ --$ --$ --